HabitatRoyal/thepoint-qb-connector/eula.md

 ## 3. Authorized Use

-The application is intended solely for internal use by Habitat Royal Costa Rica SRL and authorized personnel involved in the administration, financial reporting, and analysis of managed entities.
+The application is intended solely for internal use by 3-102-948878 SRL, operating under the trade name Habitat Royal, and authorized personnel involved in the administration, financial reporting, and analysis of managed entities.

 Access to the application and its financial data is restricted to authorized users.